mattfenwick/financeManager/documentation/transactionGridSpecs.md

      4. Transaction in cache will be updated because we're working with a reference to it
    - failure:
      1. complain to user
+   - **how is model listener registered?**
+     - how does specific Row know that *its* Transaction was updated?
+     - model event needs to broadcast id of updated Transaction
+   - **what if Transaction is changed, but save still fails?**

  5. delete Transaction
    - preconditions: